Shining light on magnetic monopoles through high-energy muon colliders: Introduction

 where $\alpha_{\rm em}\thickapprox1/137$ is the fine-structure constant, $N$ is an integer, $e$ is the electric charge, and $g_D = 68.5e$ is the fundamental Dirac charge.

 By extending the classical monopole with non-Abelian gauge theory by 't Hooft, Polyakov and others, composite monopoles naturally appear in the context of grand unified theories (GUT)~\cite{tHooft:1974kcl,Polyakov:1974ek}.
 The mass of 't Hooft-Polyakov monopoles is determined by the scale of gauge symmetry breaking, which is of order $10^{16}$ GeV or higher for GUT-scale monopole.
 As a result, they cannot be produced in a realistic experiment.
 Nevertheless, as some unification theories involve a number of symmetry-breaking scales, the electroweak symmetry-breaking can give rise to 't Hooft-Polyakov monopoles of mass at the order of $M_W/\alpha _{em}\sim 10~{\rm TeV}$ where $M_W$ is the $W$ boson mass~\cite{Lazarides:1980va,Kirkman:1981ck,Drukier:1981fq,Preskill:1984gd,Cho:1996qd,Kephart:2001ix}.
-It is however not yet accessible to existing collider experiments.
-Thus, the heavy monopoles are mainly constrained by cosmological observations~\cite{MACRO:2002jdv,Balestra:2008ps,BAIKAL:2007kno,Hogan:2008sx,Abbasi:2010zz,ANITA-II:2010jck,Super-Kamiokande:2012tld,PierreAuger:2016imq,NOvA:2020qpg,IceCube:2021eye,ANTARES:2022zbr}, the analysis of moon rocks~\cite{Ross:1973it} or terrestrial materials~\cite{Kalbfleisch:2000iz,Kalbfleisch:2003yt} exposed to cosmologically relic monopoles.
+Except for the electroweak monopole of $5.5\;{\rm TeV}$ proposed by Ref.~\cite{Ellis:2016glu}, the $10\;{\rm TeV}$ monopole is not yet accessible to existing collider experiments.
+Thus, the heavy monopoles are mainly constrained by cosmological observations~\cite{MACRO:2002jdv,Balestra:2008ps,BAIKAL:2007kno,Hogan:2008sx,Abbasi:2010zz,ANITA-II:2010jck,Super-Kamiokande:2012tld,PierreAuger:2016imq,NOvA:2020qpg,IceCube:2021eye,ANTARES:2022zbr}, the analysis of moon rocks~\cite{Ross:1973it} or terrestrial materials~\cite{Kalbfleisch:2000iz,Kalbfleisch:2003yt} exposed to cosmologically relic monopoles~\cite{relicmm1}.